CSCfi/csc-user-guide/docs/computing/running/getting-started.md

           computational resources between all the users of the cluster.
     - **The starting time for a job cannot be predicted**
-        - It depends heavily on the actual runtimes for all user jobs and whether new jobs are submitted, see [FAQ](../../support/faq/when-will-my-job-run.md).
+        - It depends heavily on the actual runtimes for all user jobs and whether new jobs are submitted.
+See [FAQ](../../support/faq/when-will-my-job-run.md).
     - **Computational resources (runtime, memory, number of cores) are requested explicitly**
         - If the time or memory limits are exceeded, the job will be terminated.